Literary magazine

 The cover of the first issue of Poetry magazine, published in 1912.

-A literary magazine is a periodical devoted to literature in a broad sense.
-Literary magazines usually publish short stories, poetry, and essays, along with literary criticism, book reviews, biographical profiles of authors, interviews and letters.
-Literary magazines are often called literary journals, or little magazines, terms intended to contrast them with larger, commercial magazines.
+A literary magazine or literary journal is a periodical devoted to literature in a broad sense.
+Literary magazines usually publish a mix of fiction and non-fiction.
+Short stories and poetry are common literary forms published, but some magazines may publish serial literature—a novel which is revealed in sections over multiple issues.
+Non-fiction writing may be from staff of the literary magazine to make commentary about their magazine or about culture related to literature.
+Non-fiction from contributors may take the form of essays, literary criticism, book reviews, biographical profiles of authors, interviews, and letters.

 History

 Nouvelles de la république des lettres is regarded as the first literary magazine; it was established by Pierre Bayle in France in 1684.
 Literary magazines became common in the early part of the 19th century, mirroring an overall rise in the number of books, magazines, and scholarly journals being published at that time.
 In Great Britain, critics Francis Jeffrey, Henry Brougham and Sydney Smith founded the Edinburgh Review in 1802.
 Other British reviews of this period included the Westminster Review (1824), The Spectator (1828), and Athenaeum (1828).
 In the United States, early journals included the Philadelphia Literary Magazine (1803–1808), the Monthly Anthology (1803–11), which became the North American Review, the Yale Review (founded in 1819), The Yankee (1828–1829) The Knickerbocker (1833–1865), Dial (1840–44) and the New Orleans–based De Bow's Review (1846–80).
 Several prominent literary magazines were published in Charleston, South Carolina, including The Southern Review (1828-32) and Russell's Magazine (1857-60).
 The most prominent Canadian literary magazine of the 19th century was the Montreal-based Literary Garland.

 The North American Review, founded in 1815, is the oldest American literary magazine.
 However, it had its publication suspended during World War II, and the Yale Review (founded in 1819) did not; thus the Yale journal is the oldest literary magazine in continuous publication.
 Begun in 1889, Poet Lore is considered the oldest journal dedicated to poetry.
 By the end of the century, literary magazines had become an important feature of intellectual life in many parts of the world.
 One of the most notable 19th century literary magazines of the Arabic-speaking world was Al-Urwah al-Wuthqa.